gbkorr/gbkorr/README.md

 student
 these skills/background / I love doing this
 learning X

+hobbies? flight sim, instruments (need a gallery of these at some point)

 <!--
 **gbkorr/gbkorr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.